Plastic can be Poison

 - Ecobricks are one way to trap and use plastic and prevent it from being degraded by sun, heat or friction.
 Read more reasons why Ecobricks are a deep solution to plastic.

 - Read a scientific paper on plastic degradation: Plastic Degradation and Its Environmental Implications

-- Read a recent article on the scope of the global impact of plastic pollution: Guardian, A million bottles a minute
+- Read an article on the scope of the global impact of plastic pollution: Guardian, A million bottles a minute